Below is the implementation of the stock trader with cooldown:

 Implement a function that solves the stock trader with cooldown problem using a different approach than shown above.

-Handle the case where the input array is empty (return 0).
+Handle the case where the input array is empty (return 0 since no transactions can be made).

-Handle the case where the input array has only one element (return 0).
+Handle the case where the input array has only one element (return 0 since we need at least two days to make a profit).

-Handle the case where prices are strictly decreasing (return 0).
+Handle the case where prices are strictly decreasing (return 0 since we can't make any profit).

 Below is the implementation of the stock trader with cooldown: